johannaojeling/aws-cloudwatch-exporter/README.md

 # AWS CloudWatch Exporter

 This project contains an AWS Lambda function for exporting CloudWatch logs to S3.
-It includes Go source code for the function and Terraform code for setting up the S3 bucket, IAM role and Lambda function.
+It includes Go source code for the function and Terraform code for setting up the S3 bucket, IAM role, Lambda function and EventBridge trigger.
+The function is scheduled to run on a daily basis and writes the logs to `s3://{bucket}/{log_group}/{%Y-%m-%d}/`.

 ## Prerequisites